C0mm0nal1ty/auth-security-app/README.md

 # Applications for Authentication and security

-This is an application that includes a variety of authentication and security.
+This is an application that includes a variety of authentication and security features.

 This application was built with CSS3,HTML5,Javascript, EJS, MongoDB, Mongoose, Lodash, Express.js, Node.js,.